shopware5/devdocs/source/developers-guide/customer-streams-extension/index.md

 }
 ```

-The best way to index additional data is to aggregate the data beforehand and save it into a separate table, which is in a 1:1 relation to the original search_index table.
-The condition handler can access these indexed data quickly to allow a fluent expierence.
+The best way to index additional data is to aggregate the data beforehand
+and save it into a separate table, which is in a 1:1 relation to the
+original search_index table.
+The condition handler can access these
+indexed data quickly to allow a fluent experience.
-You download the example plugin above <a href="{{ site.url }}/exampleplugins/SwagCustomerSearchExtension.zip">here</a>.
+You download the example plugin above
+<a href="{{ site.url }}/exampleplugins/SwagCustomerSearchExtension.zip">here</a>.

+## REST API
+We also offer a complete REST API for Customer Streams.
+For a detailed documentation click **[here](developers-guide/rest-api/customer-streams/)**.